 Transfer credits, including those from other regionally accredited colleges and universities and from AP or IB coursework, are evaluated on a course-by-course basis.
 Students who have utilized dual-enrollment credits to complete high school will be considered freshman applicants.
-Students will qualify as a transfer student if they have graduated from high school and are a former or current college student with at least 12 transferable semester credits from another regionally accredited college or university.
+Students will qualify as a transfer student if they are a former or current college student with at least 12 transferable semester credits from another regionally accredited college or university.

 Transferable courses must: